sagemath/trac_to_gh/Issue 4826.md

 # Issue 4826: change return type of G.cusps() for G a congruence subgroup

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4826

 Original creator: craigcitro